preethihiremath/Article_Blog_Node/README.md

 # blog_node_ejs
-The project is a application of NodeJs in the beginning of the learning stage
+The project is a application of NodeJs in the initial learning stage

-# Tech Stack
+##Tech Stack
 Express
 MongoDB Atlas
 EJX

-Description
 Iwritz is a blog page where user with following functionality

 1.Write an article